Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Joseph MIRE (c1742-1792)

-Joseph, son of Pierre LeMire dit Mire and his second wife Isabelle Thibodeau, born at Pigiguit in c1742, came to Louisiana with two brothers in 1765 and followed them to Cabanocé/St.-Jacques on the river.
-By the late 1780s, Joseph had moved upriver to St.-Gabriel de Manchac, where he married Marie-Marguerite, daughter of fellow Acadian Simon-Pierre Daigle, in May 1786; he was 42 years old.
-Joseph died probably at Manchac in January 1792, age 50.
-Only one of his three sons married, and settled on upper Bayou Lafourche.
+Joseph, son of Pierre LeMire dit Mire and his second wife Isabelle Thibodeau, born at Pigiguit in c1742, came to Louisiana with two of his brothers in 1765 and followed them to Cabanocé/St.-Jacques on the river.
+By the late 1780s, in his early 40s, Joseph had moved upriver to Manchac, where he married Marie-Marguerite, daughter of fellow Acadians Simon-Pierre Daigre and his first wife Marie-Madeleine Thériot, in May 1786.
+He died probably at Manchac in January 1792, in his late 40s.
+Only one of his three sons married; he settled on upper Bayou Lafourche.

 1